dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 ## Populate popup with energy data

-We'll now add the four energy indicators to the popup.
-We start by adding a new property `popupData` to each item in `js/layout.js`:
+We now add the four energy indicators to the popup.
+Start by adding a new property `popupData` to each item in `js/layout.js`:

 {caption: "js/layout.js"}
 ```js